Adipogenesis: Transcriptional cascade

 Although PPARγ and C/EBPα are master regulators of adipogenesis, other transcription factors function in the progression of differentiation.
 Adipocyte determination and differentiation factor 1 (ADD1) and sterol regulatory element binding protein 1 (SREBP1) can activate PPARγ by the production of an endogenous PPARγ ligand or directly promote the expression of PPARγ. cAMP-responsive element binding protein promotes differentiation, while the activation of PPARγ and C/EBPα is also responsive to negative regulation.
-T-cell factor/lymphoid enhancer-binding factor (TCF/LEF), GATA2/3, retinoic acid receptor α, and SMAD6/7 don't affect the expression of C/EBPβ and C/EBPδ but inhibit the induction of PPARγ and C/EBPα.
+T-cell factor/lymphoid enhancer-binding factor (TCF/LEF), GATA2/3, retinoic acid receptor α, and SMAD6/7 have no effect on the expression of C/EBPβ and C/EBPδ but inhibit the induction of PPARγ and C/EBPα.

+Epigenetic regulation: TET1

+TET1 plays an important role in the early stages of adipogenesis.
+During this process, TET1 increases its expression and promotes DNA demethylation.
+This epigenetic modification facilitates the activation of genes required for adipocyte formation.
+In this way, TET1 helps progenitor cells change their identity and acquire the characteristics of mature adipocytes.

 Other regulations

 Products of endocrine system such as insulin, IGF-1, cAMP, glucocorticoid, and triiodothyronine effectively induce adipogenesis in preadipocytes.

 Insulin and IGF1

 Insulin regulates adipogenesis through insulin-like growth factor 1 (IGF1) receptor signaling.
 Insulin/IGF1 promotes the induction transcription factors regulating terminal differentiation.